What is the best translation service provider for your project -- Freelance or Organization?

 Both a freelance translator and a translation organization (company, agency, firm) can be appropriate for your translation needs.
 Professional translation service companies will typically charge more due to the added value factor (project management, quality control, file conversions, standardized presentations for multilingual projects and additional services, etc).
 Further, translation service firms generally carry liability insurance which becomes more relevant as the financial risk of your project increases.

 Consider the full requirements and financial risk of your translation project when selecting a translation service provider.

 What is the size and complexity of your translation project?

 Selecting a professional translation service that provides one-stop shopping (full service & additional, value added services), as opposed to several smaller organizations, can lower the overall cost for projects that are large, require multilingual translations or require additional services such as DTP or localization.
 On the other hand, these types of companies have a large overhead which translates into higher cost per unit that small projects do not warrant.

 The size and complexity of your project is an important factor when it comes time to deciding on a professional translation service company.

 What price range are you comfortable paying for professional translations?

-Obviously, a high price does not necessarily guarantee a high quality translation service.
-However, below a certain price you are unlikely to receive professional translation or translated text that is beneficial to your service or product.
+Obviously, a high price does not necessarily guarantee high quality Japanese translations.
+However, below a certain price you are highly unlikely to receive professional translation or translated text that is beneficial to your service or product.
 Calculate how much you spent developing the product or service that you want to promote in Japan.
 Determine what the potential revenue is from gaining access to the Japan market.
 Consider how much time you spent creating the original, or source, text.

 Research at least 3 price quotes from professional translation service companies (NOTE: estimates and quotes should not cost anything).
 Establish a price range that considers cost and the factors listed above, and that you are comfortable with.
 Then stick to it.